04 October 2017

 Workplace Pension provider Smart Pension is set to offer a relief-at-source option in addition to its current net pay arrangement to savers.

-The fast-growth high tech auto enrolment platform will make the new taxation option, which brings those below the £11,500 per annum threshold into tax relief, available in the new year.
+The fast-growth high tech auto enrolment platform will make the new taxation option, which brings those below the £11,500 per annum threshold into tax relief, available in 2018.

 Andrew Evans, co-founder and CEO of Smart Pension, said:

 "While contributions are low at the moment, as they rise in 2018 and again in 2019, the help that relief-at-source will give to those on lower incomes will be increasingly important as time goes by.